splattersail-games/rts-wizard/spec.md

 # Bitwizards

 This document is not yet finalised.

-The intention is to explicitly define the scope of the prototype
+It's purpose is to define the scope of the game.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->